-Building and Testing FastAPI CRUD APIs with Pytest - A Step-By-Step Guide
+Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 Originally developed in the 1940s, APIs have exploded in popularity during the last 30–40 years.